saltastroops/salt-api-2021/docs/implementation.md

 | SaltAstronomer        | SALT Astronomer.                              |
 | SaltEngineer          | Member of the SALT Technical Operations Team. |
 | SaltOperator          | SALT Operator.                                |

-## Error handling

-The default FastAPI error handler for HTTP exceptions is overridden.
-For Authorization (status code 401) errors on a web page a redirection response to the login page (with the currently requested page as a Base64 encoded string as a `redirect` query parameter).
-For other errors on a web page an error page is returned.
-In both cases the status code of the error is used in the response.

-For errors raised during an API call a JSON object with a `detail` property is returned.
-Again the error's status code is used.

-The error handler distinguishes between web pages and API calls by checking the request path.
-It assumes that a request is an API call if and only if the path starts with `api/` or `/api/`.